apontador/findrix-sdk-doc-android/README.md

 - senderId - You can use TRLs with other push provider(ie "SENDER_ID_1,SENDER_ID_2").
 Can be null of empty
 - callback - Device creation callback

+**If you want to register your app with multiple additional sender IDs, then the senderId parameter should hold a comma-delimited list of sender IDs.**

 ##Push notifications
 ￼￼Ignore the instructions below if you don’t use Google Cloud Messaging to receive push notifications.
 TRLS library uses